Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 _I believe Assaf's code has been vital to me and other Python programmers studying Algorithm X. My `AlgorithmXSolver` has been heavily influenced by Assaf, but I have intentionally left out the ability to preselect actions as Assaf has done above.
 Although Assaf's technique is elegant, I have chosen to limit actions as a standard process across all solutions.
 I want to point this out for anyone that might be familiar with Assaf's solver and wonder why <u>it is not possible</u> to preselect actions with the `AlgorithmXSolver` provided in this playground._

-# Preselection Can be Problematic
+# Preselection Can Be Problematic

 The DLX matrix is not meant to handle the selection of improper actions.
 Every time an action is selected to be part of a solution, DLX removes any impossible actions from the realm of possibility.
 When Algorithm X is in charge, it is impossible to select an action that cannot possibly be part of the final solution.